2025 ATO Changes for Non-Resident Capital Gains Tax (CGT)

 Different rules apply to discretionary trusts and fixed trusts when distributing income

-Previously in Australia, if a discretionary trust gave out a capital gain to a foreign resident beneficiary, there wasn’t usually an Australian Gapital Gains Tax (CGT) duty on it, especially if the gain was from sources outside of Australia.
+Previously in Australia, if a discretionary trust gave out a capital gain to a foreign resident beneficiary, there wasn’t usually an Australian Capital Gains Tax (CGT) duty on it, especially if the gain was from sources outside of Australia.

 In contrast, for fixed trusts, the main point to consider when distributing a capital gain to a beneficiary living outside Australia is if the gain is tied to what’s called Taxable Australian Property (TAP).
 Taxable Australian Property includes assets such as homes, apartments, commercial structures, and land located in Australia.
 If a fixed trust distributes a capital gain related to an asset that isn’t classified as Taxable Australian Property, then that gain is typically not taxed in Australia.
+However, with the upcoming July 2025 changes, the CGT regime will expand to include a broader range of assets held by foreign residents, ensuring they are taxed on both direct and indirect disposals of assets closely connected to Australian land and resources.

 Determining tax implications for trust distributions to foreign residents